Stalin: A Biography

 Stalin: A Biography is a biography of Joseph Stalin written by Robert Service.
 It was published in 2004.

-For his research, Service traveled to Abkhazia, where Stalin's dacha was located during the 1930s.
+For his research, Service traveled to Abkhazia, where Stalin's dacha was located during the 1930s in the Soviet Union during the Stalinist Era after the end of the Leninist Era.

-The book describes Stalin's life, covering in detail his youth, rise to power, and rule.
+The book describes Stalin's life, covering in detail his youth (1878-1923), rise to power (1924-1927/1930), and rule (1927-1953).
 According to the publisher, it uses a personal style that "humanizes Stalin without ever diminishing the extent of the atrocities he unleashed upon the Soviet population."

+Critical reception

+Stalin: A Biography has been criticized by historians including Gerald Meyer, claiming Service flattened Stalin’s character into that of a "power-mad psychopath.”